riceissa/issarice.com/wiki/open-philanthropy-project-non-grant-funding.md

 Carl seems good about disclosing this information when he weighs in on Open Phil-related topics in public comments, but details of this contract work have not been publicly disclosed (as far as I am aware).
+I am aware of one [conversation PDF](http://www.openphilanthropy.org/sites/default/files/Carl_Shulman_08-19-16_%28public%29.pdf), but the PDF introduces Carl as "Research Associate, Future of Humanity Institute", so it is not clear to me whether the conversation was done as part of his consulting work or as part of his work for FHI or neither or both.

 Ben Soskis's work on the history of philanthropy is financially covered (fully? partly?) by Open Phil; see the [history of philanthropy